-Daniel is an Associate within the Dispute Resolution practice group.
+Daniel is a Senior Associate within the Dispute Resolution practice group.
 He specialises in commercial litigation, including contractual, fund, partnership and shareholder disputes, negligence claims and white collar crime, as well as regulatory disputes and individual and corporate insolvency.

 Prior to joining Appleby in March 2017, Daniel was in the Commercial Litigation practice at Signature Litigation in London focusing on complex multi-party international disputes often with a financial markets or regulatory element.
 His experience included both High Court litigation and international arbitration.
 Daniel also sat as a magistrate in north London and on appeals at Blackfriars Crown Court.